Victims/Survivors and the Impact of Sexual Violence?

 • Transgender, gender non-conforming, non-binary or Two Spirit people

-Children as a whole (including boys), racialized and Indigenous women, women with disabilities, low-income women, women experiencing housing insecurity/homelessness, sex workers, and women with addictions experience higher rates.
+Children (including boys), racialized and Indigenous women, women with disabilities, low-income women, women experiencing housing insecurity/homelessness, sex workers, and women with addictions experience higher rates.
+Sexual violence can happen to people of any age, including seniors.

 Victims/Survivors are Whole and Multi-faceted